-Geckotech is a vital, if ubiquitous, technology throughout virtually all of Terragen Colonized Space.
-It was one of the first fruits of nanoscale materials technology, and in it's most primitive state, dates back to the 1st Century AT.
+Geckotech is a vital and ubiquitous technology throughout virtually all of Terragen Colonized Space.
+It was one of the first fruits of nanoscale materials technology, and in its most primitive state, dates back to the 1st Century AT.

-Geckotech based tape, which appears to have supplanted a tool called "duct tape", was used to carry out makeshift repairs.
+Geckotech-based tape, which appears to have supplanted a tool called "duct tape", is used to carry out makeshift repairs.
 Indeed, a standing joke in modern times within some polities or meme sets is that some groups (often in the Outer Volumes) use geckotech tape to make critical repairs to their technology.
-The joke isn't totally without basis; however modern geckotech tape composed of carbon nanotubes and pandifico isn't, in some applications, an unsafe way to temporarily repair some technology in a jury-rigged manner until nanites or other advanced technology can be applied to repair the damage.
-Some such tape is the method of repair because it's laced with universal assembler/disassembler nanites, which repair the damage on command or once they figure out how to on their own.

 Class 2 Geckotech was developed later in the 1st Century AT.
 The advance over Class 1 is due to the adhesive's spatulae* hairs being tipped in carbon nanotubes.
 This increase in the surface density results in a greater adhesive force per area.
 Class 2 Geckotech's adhesive force ranges from just over one kilogram per centimeter squared (where Class 1 leaves off) to just below twenty-six kilograms per centimeter squared.
 Beyond this adhesive force per area, the adhesive cannot self clean if it gets dirty; because it has a stronger bond with dirt particles than surfaces have with the dirt.
-A stronger adhesive class, for one to few-time use (before requiring cleaning) in dirty environments, or prolonged, repeated use in clean room environments exists.
-It is known as Clean Use Class, or the shorter Clean Class, Geckotech.
+A stronger adhesive class using Middle-tech level technology for one to few-time use (before requiring cleaning) in dirty environments, or prolonged, repeated use in clean room environments exists.
+It is known as Clean Use Class Geckotech.
 Once dirt particles bond to enough of the carbon nanotube hairs' (their technical name is 'capelli') tips, the adhesive becomes totally useless until it is manually cleaned via high pressure air or water jets, which apply a great enough force to the dirt particles to overcome the van der Waals bonding.

 Class 3 Geckotech's development began in the 4th Century AT, after the difficulties with dry nano had been overcome.
 However, it didn't reach its modern potential until hylonano matured.
 Class 3's setae have a far more complex structure than their Class 2 and 1 predecessors.
 They consist of hollow, nested, microtech scale diamondoid tubes.
 The innermost tube is tipped in hairs that are the scale equivalent of Class 2 and 1's spatulae, and like Class 2, the spatulae* are tipped in numerous carbon nanotubes.
 Class 3's nanotubes are far more numerous per spatula tip than Class 2's, and unlike Class 2's, they in turn end in hundreds of yet smaller nanotubes.
 The smallest nanotubes, technically known as 'fibre', are 0.4nm in diameter.
 The nested tube structure of the setae allows them to telescope, lengthening to bring as many of the tiny hairs they bear on their tips into contact with the surface being bonded to.
 This ability, combined with the far greater density of nanoscale hairs coming in contact with the surface, allows Class 3 to support hundreds of kilograms** per centimeter squared of adhesive area.
 This increase in adhesive force per area compounds the problem that limits Class 2's adhesive force to less than twenty-six kilograms per centimeter squared.
-The problem of dirt particles fouling the adhesive by them clinging too strongly to the carbon nanotube hairs to self clean during use was and is overcome via the use of a polymorphic 'fluid' composed of billions of nanomachines.
-The polymorphic 'fluid' is commanded to flow over the geckotech adhesive's surface when it has just encountered dirty conditions and pull the dirt particles from the nanoscopic hairs' tips.
-The 'fluid' then either disposes of the dirt particles or transports them to a container where they are saved as matter stock used for various repairs at a later time.
+The problem of dirt particles fouling the adhesive by them clinging too strongly to the carbon nanotube hairs to self-clean during use is overcome via the use of a specialized utility fog that cleans particle-fouled hairs.
 Unlike Class 1 and Class 2 Geckotech, Class 3 requires an energy input beyond that required to simply move, preload and then later peel the adhesive off again.
-Until greater efficiency in dry nano, and later hylonano, was achieved, after hours of vigorous use, Class 3 Geckotech would become quite warm, or even hot.
-Depending on application, this was either a non-issue or a problem that required the use of mechanisms to remove the heat from the geckotech.
-Cold fluids were circulated through tubing in close proximity to the geckotech to steal its heat via thermal conduction.
-The heated fluid was then pumped to thermal radiators on other parts of the machine that employed the geckotech.
-The improvements in efficiency over time since then have made this a long distant problem.
-Modern Class 3 Geckotech, while warmer than the inactive Class 1 and 2, is only imperceptibly so to the nerves in the skin of a near baseline hu.
-An alternate architecture for Class 3 lacks the telescoping setae, which are replaced by solid pandifico hairs grown biologically and the dry nano or hylonano polymorphic 'fluid' is replaced by bionano and/or synano.
+An alternate architecture for Class 3 lacks the telescoping setae, which are replaced by solid pandifico hairs grown biologically and the cleaner-foglets are replaced by bionano and/or synano systems.

 Interlocking adhesives, while used in certain applications, sometimes in hybrid with geckotech, cannot adhere to atomically flawless surfaces.
 Geckotech, however, can adhere to atomically smooth as well as very rough surfaces due to its bonding mechanism and the various scales of hairs that bend to adapt to irregular surfaces.